+It is the latest of many appearances in print.
 From my desk by the window of my home in Cornwall, UK, my work has been broadcast and printed all the way from The Cornishman in Penzance to the Press and Journal in Aberdeen, from ITV to Radio 4, from the UK to New Zealand, from The Times to the local parish magazine.
 When I was a motoring journalist, I came second to Jeremy Clarkson in a hill climb.
 Margaret Thatcher ordered me to give up smoking.
 I’ve been a professional writer for 32 years.
 You can read some of my work here.

 These days a major focus of my work is history, always a passion of mine.
 I offer a personalised research service into places and families.
 There are a growing number of happy customers who own a fascinating and comprehensive family or property history thanks to me, and some weeks more of my time is spent in the past than the present.
 Advice and an initial consultation are always free.
 Prices then start from £65.
 There’s much more information and an example of my work on the Cornish Routes pages.

 It was me who carried out the first research into the history of the pre First World War gardeners at the Lost Gardens of Heligan, collaborating with Eden Project founder Sir Tim Smit on his book on the subject (‘Secrets Locked in Silence’; Channel 4 Books / Macmillan, 1999).
 I edited ‘Our Century’, a book on Cornwall in the 20th century, for Devon and Cornwall Newspapers (1999).
 I researched and wrote a guide book for The Garden House in Devon, named by The Independent as one of the 50 finest gardens in Europe.
 (I also scripted a film for them).